STAYC

-Name

-The group's name, STAYC, is an acronym for "Star to a Young Culture", and is meant to "reflect the act's aim of dominating pop culture".

 History

 2016–2019: Pre-debut

 Sieun was well-known prior to debut as both the daughter of veteran singer Park Nam-jung, and for her roles in dramas such as The Good Wife, Queen for Seven Days, and The Crowned Clown.
 She won the Youth Acting Award in 2018 SBS Drama Awards for her role in Still 17.

 Seeun was known as an actress, appearing in shows like The Guardians and Circle.

 Prior to debut, STAYC was known as "High Up Girls", named after their company, High Up Entertainment.